Robert Scriver

 In 1976 the town of Fort Benton commissioned a heroic-sized bronze group of Lewis and Clark with Sacajawea and her baby.
 This was echoed by Great Falls, whose group dropped out Sacajawea in favor of York and Seaman, Lewis' dog.
 By now a protocol had developed to produce small maquettes of the statue and sell them to finance the monuments.
 Scriver used this protocol to help save a Russell painting of an elk from being sold out-of-state.

 The Scriver family's collection of Blackfeet artifacts, which included a gun collection and historic RCMP uniforms, was sold to the Royal Alberta Museum in Edmonton, Alberta.
 The insurance valuation of the collections, a million dollars, was leaked to Blackfeet activists and caused a national uproar because ceremonial Bundles were included.
 Later, Premier Klein of Alberta returned those sacred objects to Canadian Blackfeet.

 In Browning, Montana, Scriver operated the "Museum of Montana Wildlife" and "Hall of Bronze".
 After the artist's death, these two collections were given to the Montana Historical Society in Helena, Montana.
 They have never been unpacked or displayed except as loans to other museums.
 The full-mount animals were put in the custody of the Rocky Mountain Elk Foundation where they joined many others and are occasionally displayed.
 Scriver's ranch became a nature refuge under the guardianship of the Blackfeet Land Trust and Nature Conservancy.
 The shell of the Scriver museum in Browning is now the home of The Blackfeet Heritage Center.

 In 2008, the University of Calgary Press published "Bronze Inside and Out: a Biographical Memoir of Bob Scriver" written by Mary Scriver, his third wife of four.

-At least once a year Robert Scriver would call Tom Troy.
-A wildlife artist living in Cardston Alberta of the southern Alberta region to help him with his mistakes on Anatomical structure!
-A heroic size piece of Charlie Russell done much later than the one he did as an amateur that he did not win the competition in, but rather being the top sculpture of the Cowboy Artists of America was due largely to the help he received on his errors that Tom Troy pointed out for him.
-Tom Troy would often get calls from Bob Scriver saying that he had lost his eyes and needed Tom's guidance on anatomy and keeping movement in a piece although a sculpture is still!